Resume a saved online passport application

-I resumed the saved application data and the first thing I did was upload my "photo" and "handwritten signature."
-It's important to note that the image size of the photo required for online passport applications is 600 pixels wide x 730 pixels high .
+I resumed the application process using my saved data, and the first thing I did was upload my "photograph" and "handwritten signature."
+It's important to note that therequired image size for the photograph in the online passport application is "600 pixels wide x 730 pixels high.

 I have experience in DTP in the past, so I was able to resize the image in Photoshop without any problems, but I think it would be a difficult task for the average user.